EHUXUHU/gittest/readme.txt

-Git is a version control software.
+Git is a version c0ntrol software and is a distributed system.
 Git is a free software.